sainib/PhoenixClientForSecureCluster/README.md

 ## Flow Summary

-.
-The java class is configured to
+* The java class is configured to
- . have the hbase-site.xml, core-site.xml & hdfs-site.xml in classpath
+ * have the hbase-site.xml, core-site.xml & hdfs-site.xml in classpath
- . read a property file for jdbc url, query and name of the column to read . hbase-site.xml, core-site.xml & hdfs-site.xml tell the program to use KERBEROS auth instead of SIMPLE
+ * read a property file for jdbc url, query and name of the column to read
+* hbase-site.xml, core-site.xml & hdfs-site.xml tell the program to use KERBEROS auth instead of SIMPLE

-.
-JDBC url tells program the keytab and principal to use for KERBEROS auth
+* JDBC url tells program the keytab and principal to use for KERBEROS auth

-.
-JVM argument tell the location of KDC via krb5.conf file and tell program on how to authenticate the user
+* JVM argument tell the location of KDC via krb5.conf file and tell program on how to authenticate the user

 ## Things to know

-.
-JDBC URL Format
+* JDBC URL Format - TBD

-.
-Windows Client vs Mac Client
+* Windows Client vs Mac Client - TBD

 # Note